DSills735/Billiards-Scorekeeper/README.md

 This is a scorekeeper for 2 players to play a billiards game known as straight pool (Also referred to as 14.1 Pool).
+I am planning on adding a snooker scorekeeper in the near future.

 Straight pool has a scoring system in which any ball can be worth whatever the two players agree to.
 You play to a maximum score (Often 150, and each ball is worth their numerical value).
 The intention of this was to help me and a friend score the game.
 This will be periodically adjusted as needed.